OCA/bank-payment/account_banking_mandate/README.rst

 Usage
 =====

-To use this module, see menu "Invoicing/Accounting > Payments > Debit Orders"
+To use this module, see menu "Invoicing/Accounting > Customers > Debit Orders"

 Bug Tracker
 ===========